DrEmpiricism/Optimize-Offline/README.md

 Cortana can also be removed, though doing so will render the default search feature inoperable and is only recommended if a 3rd party search program like Classic Shell will be used.

 **Some System Applications are required during the OOBE setup pass and their removal can cause setup to fail.
-Do not remove any System Application if you're unsure of its effect on a live system.**
+Do not remove any System Application if you're unsure of its impact on a live system.**

+### About Windows Capabilities and Packages ###

+The -Capabilities switch allows for the removal of Features on Demand (FOD) installed in the image and the -Packages switch allows for the removal of Windows Cabinet File Packages.

+Like with all removals, care must be taken when using either of these switches, primary the -Packages switch.
+Do not remove any Capability or Package if you are unaware of its impact on a live installation.
+It's recommended to read the  [Features on Demand Document](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities) to better understand their functions.

 ### About Registry Optimizations ###